 It may feel counter-intuitive, but taking the time to invest in a collaborative process with your team rather than driving a blind rush to a solution will yield more creative and exciting results.
 This approach to writing great product requirements invites you to move thoughtfully, but quickly, in the right direction to success.

 Check out the slides from our recent co-hosted AIPMM webinar, where we discussed how to gain the upper hand on writing requirements and apply it more effectively to your product execution.
 Then, contact us to learn more about how our Optimal Product Management course teaches you how to write effective requirements so you can leverage the techniques you need to build better products.

 About the Author

 Colleen O’Rourke is a Principal Consultant/Trainer at 280 Group.

 Colleen has 20 years of experience in the technology business, working in engineering as well as program and product management in startups to Fortune 500 companies.
 Colleen’s diverse experience includes complex CAD software platforms, project management SAAS systems, and hardware products and consumables manufactured in the US.
 280 Group is the world’s leading Product Management training and consulting firm.
-We help companies and individuals do GREAT Product Management and Product Marketing using our Optimal Product Process™.
+We empower Product Professionals with the knowledge and tools to create products that matter.